dbauer23/mobaConverterGo/README.md

 ### Running the conversion

-To run the conversion you need to provide the converter with the json data and it will print out a mobaxterm file to stdout.
+To run the conversion you need to provide the converter with the json data and it will print out a mobaxterm file to converted.mxtsessions.
+To change the output file, use the --output <> flag.

 *Note:* All log and  messages error messages which may be shown are printed to stderr.